The-Evil-Pickle/Replay-the-Spire/README.md

 ## Known Issues:
- * Cards altered by Ring of Chaos return to the normal version if the run is saved and returned to later.
+ * Cards altered by Ring of Chaos or Baseball return to the normal version if the run is saved and returned to later.
+ * Config options do not save when the game is closed and re-opened.
  * Honey Jar + Question Card doesn't stack.
  * Compile Driver doesn't count custom orbs.
+ * When Raider's Mask evokes a dark orb, it may cause one of your other orbs to skip activating its passive effect.
  * This mod adds so many relics the scrollbar on the relic collection screen doesn't go far enough down for you to see all of them.